 Specifies the name by which the drive group's devices are known to the mounting service.
-In the case of TMF, this is the device group name that would be used with the -g option on the tmmnt command.
+For TMF, this is the device group name that would be used with the -g option on the tmmnt command.
 For OpenVault, this is the drive group name that is specified by the ov drivegroup command.

-MOUNT\TIMEOUT
+MOUNT TIMEOUT

 Specifies the maximum number of minutes to wait for a tape to be mounted.
-Default is 0, which means forever.
+(The default is 0, which means forever.)

-If a tape mount request waits for longer than this period of time, the drive group attempts to stop and restart the mount service, in an attempt to force the hanging subsystem to resume normal operation, or to fail solidly.
+If a tape mount request waits for longer than this period of time, the drive group attempts to stop and restart provided that the MAX\MS\RESTARTS parameter allows it.